Category : New to Investing December 19, 20235 minutes read

 For those seeking a path in between, hybrid funds are a mix of debt and equity.

 Based on investment goals, types of investment funds include growth funds, income funds, pension funds and tax-saving funds.
-Yes, there is a type of mutual fund under Equity Mutual Funds that are tax-saving funds.
+Yes, there is a type of mutual fund under Equity Mutual Funds that are tax-saving mutual funds.
 Also called ELSS, or Equity Linked Savings Schemes, this type of Equity mutual fund qualifies for a tax deduction.
 ELSS investments are eligible for mutual fund deduction under 80C Section of the Income Tax Act, 1961 of up to Rs.1,50,000 per annum.
 However, they have a lock-in period of three years.

 Advantages of Investing in Mutual Funds